Sunday, 8 June 2025

 elegator

 I’d seen alligator bags in-store, displayed in the vitrines.
-Beautiful, yes, but they never made my heart skip.
+Beautiful, yes, but they never made my heart skip a beat.
 Then, out of nowhere, the itch came.
 No idea why, no rhyme or reason, just a sudden, sharp pull back in.

 I reconnected with my sales associate, and after a bit of small talk and a few medium purchases, she made a big offer: the elegant Kelly II Retourne 25.
 Alligator.
 Exotic.
 Rare.
 Everything I hadn’t known I wanted until I did.